lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

   like the old [reBlog][] web app—and has some experimental cross-instance sharing features.

-For me, the funny thing is that I've circled back to my old del.icio.us habits and have started tagging items on [pinboard.in][] like never before.
+At the end, the funny thing is that I've circled back to my old del.icio.us habits and have started tagging items on [pinboard.in][] like never before.
 I'm sure there aren't nearly as many people watching me as before on either del.icio.us or Google Reader, but it's